nireo/kukka/README.md

 }
 ```

-The same combinators are available as extension methods for fluent composition:
+The main idea behind parser combinators is that we can combine different parses together:

 ```rust
 use kukka::*;